que-rb/que/README.md

 ### Specs

-To run the specs using Docker (avoiding manual setup), use:

-    ./auto/test

 A note on running specs - Que's worker system is multithreaded and therefore prone to race conditions.
 As such, if you've touched that code, a single spec run passing isn't a guarantee that any changes you've made haven't introduced bugs.
 One thing I like to do before pushing changes is rerun the specs many times and watching for hangs.
 You can do this from the command line with something like:

     for i in {1..1000}; do SEED=$i bundle exec rake; done